SuriyaPrakash-J/Medial-Insurance-Cost-Prediction-using-ML/README.md

 # Medial-Insurance-Cost-Prediction-using-ML

 This project aims to predict medical insurance costs based on individual attributes using machine learning models.
-It uses a regression-based approach to estimate the charges a person might incur, depending on factors like age, BMI, smoking status, and more.
+It uses a regression-based approach to estimate the charges a person might incur, depending on factors like age, BMI, smoking status, more and more.

 # 📌 Features